Charles Davenport: Career

-Later on, Davenport became a professor of zoology at Harvard.
-He became one of the most prominent American biologists of his time, pioneering new quantitative standards of taxonomy.
-Davenport had a tremendous respect for the biometric approach to evolution pioneered by Francis Galton and Karl Pearson, and was involved in Pearson's journal, Biometrika.
-However, after the re-discovery of Gregor Mendel's laws of heredity, he moved on to become a prominent supporter of Mendelian inheritance.
+Davenport's first faculty position was as a professor of zoology at Harvard, where he became one of the most prominent American biologists of his time, pioneering new quantitative standards of taxonomy.
+Davenport had a tremendous respect for the biometric approach to heredity pioneered by English eugenicists Francis Galton and Karl Pearson, whom he met in London, and was involved in Pearson's journal, Biometrika.
+However, after the rediscovery of Gregor Mendel's laws of heredity, he moved on to become a prominent supporter of Mendelian inheritance.

-From 1899 to 1904 Davenport worked in Chicago.
-He was curator of the Zoological Museum of the University of Chicago from 1901 to 1904.
+From 1899 to 1904 Davenport taught at the University of Chicago, where he was also curator of the university's Zoological Museum from 1901 to 1904.
+In 1903, he helped to found the American Breeders' Association, which later became the American Genetic Association.

-In 1904, Davenport became director of Cold Spring Harbor Laboratory, where he founded the Eugenics Record Office in 1910.
-During his time at Cold Spring Harbor Laboratory, Davenport began a series of investigations into aspects of the inheritance of human personality and mental traits, and over the years he generated hundreds of papers and several books on the genetics of alcoholism, pellagra (later shown to be due to a vitamin deficiency), criminality, feeblemindedness, seafaringness, bad temper, intelligence, manic depression, and the biological effects of race crossing.
-Additionally, Davenport mentored many people while working at the Laboratory, such as Massachusetts suffragist, Claiborne Catlin Elliman.
-Before Charles Davenport came across eugenics, he studied math.
-He came to know these subjects through Professors Karl Pearson and gentleman amateur Francis Galton.
-He met them in London.
-Upon meeting them, he fell in love with the subject matter.
-In 1901, Biometrika, a journal of which Charles Davenport was a co editor, gave him the opportunity to use the skills that he had learned.
-Davenport became an advocate of the biometrical approach for the rest of his life.
-He began to study human heredity, and much of his effort was later turned to promoting eugenics.
+In 1904, Davenport became director of Cold Spring Harbor Laboratory.
+He founded the Eugenics Record Office there in 1910, with a grant from railroad heiress Mary Averell Harriman, whose daughter Mary Harriman Rumsey had worked with Davenport at Cold Spring Harbor while she was a student at Barnard College.
+During his time at Cold Spring Harbor Laboratory, Davenport began a series of investigations into aspects of the inheritance of human personality and mental traits, and over the years he generated hundreds of papers and several books on the genetics of alcoholism, pellagra (later shown to be due to a vitamin deficiency), criminality, feeblemindedness, tendency to seafaring, bad temper, intelligence, manic depression, and the biological effects of race crossing.
+Davenport taught eugenics courses to many people at the Laboratory, including the Massachusetts suffragist Claiborne Catlin Elliman.
 His 1911 book, Heredity in Relation to Eugenics, was used as a college textbook for many years.
-The year after it was published Davenport was elected to the National Academy of Sciences.
-Davenport's work with eugenics caused much controversy among many other eugenicists and scientists.
-Although his writings were about eugenics, their findings were very simplistic and out of touch with the findings from genetics.
-This caused much racial and class bias.
-Only his most ardent admirers regarded it as truly scientific work.
 During Davenport's tenure at Cold Spring Harbor, several reorganizations took place there.
 In 1918 the Carnegie Institution of Washington took over funding of the ERO with an additional handsome endowment from Mary Harriman.

-Davenport was elected to the American Philosophical Society in 1907.
-In 1921 he was elected as a Fellow of the American Statistical Association.
+Davenport was elected to the American Philosophical Society in 1907, and to the National Academy of Sciences in 1912.
+In 1921, he was elected as a Fellow of the American Statistical Association.